FitsumMehari/yenetacodeentry/README.md

 ============================================

-Instructions
+Instructions to run the project locally
 ============
-clone the repo
+clone the repo,
-change directory to the project folder run 'npm i' run 'node index.js' the app will run on port 3000
+change directory to the project folder run 'npm i', run 'node index.js' or 'npm start', the app will run on port 3000

 ++++++++++++SCREENSHOTS++++++++++++++